Tommy Hayes (rugby union, born 1973)

 Tommy Hayes (born 13 December 1973 in Tokoroa, New Zealand) is a Cook Island international rugby union player.
 He plays as a fly-half.

 Rugby Union career

 Amateur career

 Hayes started off with amateur club Waikato Rangers in New Zealand.

 As part of the Glasgow Warriors contract Hayes was allowed to play for the amateur side Glasgow Hawks when not on Warriors duty.

 The former Cook Islands international joined amateur side Moseley RFC for the second half of the 2006/07 season.
 He returned to Moseley for the latter part of the 2007/08 season after a spell at Gran Parma in Italy.

 He played with Coventry RFC (2009/2010), and Malvern RFC (2010/2012).

 Hayes now plays at Pershore RFC.
+Hayes cited that his greatest achievement and proudest moment in his rugby career was winning the North Midlands Vase in 2023.

 Provincial and professional career

 Hayes quickly progressed from amateur to playing for Waikato Province.

 The professional Glasgow side signed Hayes in 1997.